-US-based Turkish cleric Fethullah Gulen dead at 83
+US-based Turkish leader Fethullah Gulen dead at 83

 A former ally of President Erdogan, Gulen was accused of masterminding a failed coup in 2016 and lived in exile.

-Turkish Muslim cleric Fethullah Gulen, who Ankara says was behind a 2016 failed coup, has died in the United States where he was based, Turkish media and a website associated with Gulen said.
+Turkish Muslim leader Fethullah Gulen, who Ankara says was behind a 2016 failed coup, has died in the United States where he was based, Turkish media and a website associated with Gulen said.
 He was 83.

 Herkul, a website which publishes Gulen’s sermons, said on its X account on Monday that Gulen had died on Sunday evening in the hospital were he was being treated.